-Chapter 13 is my favorite kind of bankruptcy.
-I know most people file Chapter 7 and I understand why people often prefer to use the quick and easy Chapter 7 over the payments required in a Chapter 13.
-But if you don’t qualify for a Chapter 7 the choice between filing Chapter 13 and not filing at all should be an easy one – file Chapter 13.
+Chapter 13 is my favorite type of bankruptcy.
+Most people file Chapter 7 and because they prefer a quick and easy Chapter 7 over making payments in a Chapter 13.
+But if you don’t qualify for Chapter 7, the choice between filing Chapter 13 and not filing at all should be an easy one – file Chapter 13.

 Below are some frequently asked questions about Chapter 13.

 What happens if I lose my job?

 Lots of things can happen while in a Chapter 13 plan.
 It’s not unusual for Chapter 13 debtors to need to modify their plans several times during the plan period when something happens to cause missed payments.
 If there’s a job loss we might wait to see if you’ll be employed again soon.
 We may ask the court to suspend plan payments until you’re employed again.
 If new employment isn’t obtained quickly we can ask the court to modify the plan to reduce plan payments.
 If the decrease in income is permanent or continues for an extended period of time we convert the case to Chapter 7.

 Can I skip my payments during chapter 13?

 If something unexpected happens that causes a short term financial emergency like unusually high medical bills, house repairs or a tax bill, we can ask the court to approve a suspension of plan payments while you deal with the short term financial crunch.
 We still need you to contact us so we can promptly file the appropriate motion with the court.

 If I file for Chapter 13 can I later switch to Chapter 7?